BEST HANOI STREET FOOD TOUR WITH LOCAL GUIDES

 On our first night in Hanoi, we booked a Street Food Tour with Hanoi Free Local Tours…and it was AWESOME!!!

 Our guide, Hannah, showed as at our hotel on time.
-Hannah is a local Hanoi University student studying marketing, and working at Hanoi street food tour as a main guide.
+Hannah is a local Hanoi University student studying marketing.
 Before we started, she discussed our food preferences / allergies and gave has an ideas of the food we were going to be tasting.
 We walked all over the Old Quarter experiencing both Hanoi street culture, traffic management skills and amazing food!
 Hannah was fantastic at explaining everything to us and introducing us to Vietnamese Street Food.
 We even paid a visit to the Bun Cha restaurant that President Barack Obama visited in 2016!
 We finished the tour with an amazing coconut coffee from Cong Caphe and an Egg Coffee!

-Highly recommend Hanoi street food tour to see the sights and taste the food of Hanoi’s amazing Old Quarter!
+I would definitely recommend Hanoi Free Local Tours to see the sights and taste the food of Hanoi’s amazing Old Quarter!